 A. The Wisconsin At-Grade soil absorption system accepts septic tank effluent and treats and disperses it in an environmentally acceptable manner.
 At-grade systems are designed to allow for reduced soil permeability and/or depth to groundwater conditions below the bottom of the system.
 It serves the same function as in-ground soil absorption trenches and mound systems.
-The At-grade component contains pressure distribution laterals installed on top of a gravel distribution media, which is installed directly on top of a plowed native soil.
+The at-grade component contains pressure distribution laterals installed on top of a gravel distribution media, which is installed directly on top of a plowed native soil.
 The system is then covered with a loam or a similar soil.
 Figure 13.5a is for illustration purposes only.
-Note that the diagram for the Shallow In-Ground would require the addition of an approved pretreatment unit to meet the three feet of soil below trench bottom requirement.
+Note that the diagram for the Shallow In-Ground would require the addition of an approved pretreatment unit to meet the 3 feet of soil below trench bottom requirement.

-Figure 13.5a SIG (requires pretreatment), At-Grade, Mound Soil Below Trench Bottom Requirements approved pretreatment unit is required when percolation rates are faster than 5 mpi or slower than 90 mpi.
+Figure 13.5a SIG (requires pretreatment), At-Grade, Mound Soil Below Trench Bottom Requirements

 - B. The minimum site criteria for At-grade OWTS.
 Permeable soil is required to a depth of 36 inches.
 Percolation testing done at 24 or 36 inches must meet the following criteria: - 1.
 Percolation testing may also be required at 12 inches if this is the worst soil horizon encountered. - 2.
-1 120 mpi for At-Grade systems on slopes up to 25%.
-Note: A sand filter or other
+1 to 120 minutes per inch for at-grade systems on slopes up to 25 percent.
+Note: A sand filter or other approved pretreatment unit is required when percolation rates are faster than 5 minutes per inch or slower than 90 minutes per inch. - a.
+Rates faster than 1 minute per inch are not acceptable. - 3.
+Separation from native grade to elevated groundwater is 36 inches, but may be reduced to 24 inches with the use of a sand filter or other acceptable pretreatment unit. - 4.
+Minimum separation is 36 inches from fractured rock, rock exceeding 50 percent by volume, or bedrock as measured from native grade.

-- a.
-Rates faster than 1(one) mpi are not acceptable. - Separation from native grade to elevated groundwater is 36 inches, but may be reduced to 24 inches with the use of a sand filter or other acceptable pretreatment unit. - 4.
-Minimum separation is 36 inches from fractured rock, rock exceeding 50% by volume, or bedrock as measured from native grade. - 5.
-Placement of the At-Grade system in areas that require the removal of large trees, boulders, or rock outcroppings is not permitted. - C. The following design criteria shall be used for At-Grades in addition to the most current edition of the Wisconsin At-Grade Component Using Pressure Distribution Manual for Private On-Site Wastewater Treatment Systems. - 1.
+- 5. Placement of the at-grade system in areas that require the removal of large trees, boulders, or rock outcroppings is not permitted. - C. The following design criteria shall be used for at-grades in addition to the most current edition of the Wisconsin At-Grade Component Using Pressure Distribution Manual for Private On-Site Wastewater Treatment Systems. - 1.
 Linear Loading Rate (LLR) - a.
 Designers shall estimate the LLR for all proposed At-Grade systems and shall design the width dimensions and gravel dimensions accordingly, so that the distribution bed is long and narrow and on contour (Refer to Figure 13.5b). - b.
-When the depth to a limiting condition (e.g. impermeable soil layer or rock is only 36 inches (or 24 inches with pretreatment) the LLR shall not exceed 4 gallons/linear foot/day [refer to Table 13.5a and Figure 13.5d.] - c.
+When the depth to a limiting condition (for example impermeable soil layer or rock is only 36 inches (or 24 inches with pretreatment) the LLR shall not exceed 4 gallons per linear foot per day (refer to Table 13.5a and Figure 13.5d). - c.
 If it can be demonstrated that the wastewater flow will be vertical as well as horizontal, a higher LLR may be proposed.

-Figure 13.5b At-Grade
+Figure 13.5b - At-Grade